cph-js284/Assignment8Database/README.md

 TABLE(S)        : all tables
 ------------------------------------------------------------------
 ````
-The first role is for accessing the master and modify the customer table, to actually verify that the changes made to the master are reflected on the slave.<br>
+The first role is for accessing the master and modify the *customer* and/or *employees* table, to actually verify that the changes made to the master are reflected on the slave.<br>
 The second role is for connecting your own slave meant to replicate changes made to the master.

 *Please note:<br>Since multiple people will be granted access to modify the data contained in the customer table I can not vouch for whatever data might be inthere when you read from it*

-<b>Important - when setting up your own slave, please be aware that I have already used *SERVER-ID : 1* and *SERVER-ID : 2* for the master and my own slave - so you have to assign a different id to your slave</b>
+<b>Important - when setting up your own slave, please be aware that I have already used *SERVER-ID : 1* and *SERVER-ID : 2* for the master and my own slave - so you have to assign a different id to your slave, also - the reviewer before you might have used ID : 3 </b>

 ------------------------------------------------------------------------
 # Connection established / slave status